About Us

 Debbie Keil

-MSC, DipSci Human Nutrition Otago Univesity
+MSC, DipSci Human Nutrition Otago University

-After 5 years at the university of Otago studying Human Nutrition I returned to my home town of Masterton (Wairarapa) , New Zealand.
+After 5 years at the university of Otago University studying Human Nutrition I returned to my home town of Masterton (Wairarapa) , New Zealand.
 Together with my family I purchased a 950 acre farm just north of Masterton at Mount Bruce.
 After farming the property for several years we caught two wild bee swarms.
 Little did we know then that this would be the beginning of a passion for bees and Honey.
 I learned how to bee keep and am self taught.

 Freddi Keil